warithad/rock-paper-scissors/README.md

 # rock-paper-scissors
-This is a simple rock-paper-scissors game that can be played on the browser console.
-To play , you have five rounds to enter a string i.e (rock, paper or scissors) the computer browser generates its own value to compare.
-The winner is chosen after a game of 5 rounds Dont lose to a machine lol
+This is a rock paper scissors game.
+You play a game of five with the computer and winner is chosen at the end try not to lose!!!